 Getting Started With Your Presentation 3

-Picking Your Project4- 5
+Pick Your Project -5

-Building a Speech with Arch 6
+Arch's Build a Speech Activity 6

 Putting it All Together 7

 Your 4-H Presentation 8

-Are you a little puzzled about This Project Achievement thing?
+Are you a little puzzled about this CPA & DPA thing?

 Are you a little clueless about this presentation and all the things you might do?
-Project Achievement is a great opportunity and lots of fun.
+CPA, DPA, and all the others are great opportunities and lots of fun.
 So quit putting it off because you're not sure what to do and let me, Arch the Dawg, be your guide.
 I'll help you put the pieces together.
 If you dig into this edition with me, you'll find 4-H Project Achievement just isn't that hard after all!!
 Come along and be a Top Dawg with me!